POMA-3D: The Point Map Way to 3D Scene Understanding

 Abstract

-In this paper, we present POMA-3D, the first self-supervised model for 3D understanding learned from point maps.
-For pretraining POMA-3D, we introduce ScenePoint, a large-scale point map dataset constructed from 6K room-level RGB-D scenes and 1M 2D image scenes.
-Point maps encode explicit 3D coordinates within a structured 2D grid, thus share the same format as the input of 2D foundation models, which we use to leverage rich 2D priors via vision-language alignment during training.
-Moreover, as point maps are view-dependent with respect to a canonical space, we introduce POMA-JEPA, a joint embedding architecture that enforces geometrically consistent point map features across views.
+In this paper, we introduce POMA-3D, the first self-supervised 3D representation model learned from point maps.
+Point maps encode explicit 3D coordinates on a structured 2D grid, preserving global 3D geometry while remaining compatible with the input format of 2D foundation models.
+To transfer rich 2D priors into POMA-3D, a view-to-scene alignment strategy is designed.
+Moreover, as point maps are view-dependent with respect to a canonical space, we introduce POMA-JEPA, a joint embedding-predictive architecture that enforces geometrically consistent point map features across multiple views.
+Additionally, we introduce ScenePoint, a point map dataset constructed from 6.5K room-level RGB-D scenes and 1M 2D image scenes to facilitate large-scale POMA-3D pretraining.
 Experiments show that POMA-3D serves as a strong backbone for both specialist and generalist 3D understanding.
-Its features benefit 3D-related tasks, including 3D visual question answering, embodied navigation, scene retrieval, and embodied localization, all achieved using only geometric inputs (i.e., 3D coordinates).
-Our POMA-3D explores a point map way to 3D scene understanding, addressing the scarcity of pretrained priors and limited data in 3D representation learning.
+It benefits diverse tasks, including 3D question answering, embodied navigation, scene retrieval, and embodied localization, all achieved using only geometric inputs (i.e., 3D coordinates).
+Overall, our POMA-3D explores a point map way to 3D scene understanding, addressing the scarcity of pretrained priors and limited data in 3D representation learning.

 POMA-3D Architecture